LeastAuthority/magic-crystal/protocol.md

 The above protocol can be approximated with these tools by using some conventions.

 The state of all backups is represented by a local directory (for example, ``~/magic-crystal-backups``).
-A "backup session" is represented as a directory inside that named after the "purpose" for the session.
+A "backup session" is represented as a directory inside that is named after the "purpose" for the session.
 For example, ``~/magic-crystal-backups/privatestorage-recovery-key``.

 The ``dark-crystal-wormhole`` tool is then used inside this directory to make all the Shards required.
-For example, to create five Shards where any three can re-construct the secret: ``cargo run -- share --secret "password-manager root password" --n 5 --threshold 3``
+For example, to create five Shards where any three can reconstruct the secret: ``cargo run -- share --secret "password-manager root password" --n 5 --threshold 3``
-To enumberate the petnames, each Shard file is re-named to ``<petname>.shard``.
+To enumerate the pet names, each Shard file is renamed to ``<petname>.shard``.

 The "distribute" phase is then entered.
-Each iteration involves using ``wormhole send --file <petname>.shard`` for each remaining petname.
+Each iteration involves using ``wormhole send --file <petname>.shard`` for each remaining pet name.
 Every successfully-transferred Shard file is then deleted.